-Based on these figures, the former Village of Victory property owner is projected to see a 52% reduction in local taxes without the CETC incentive, and a 55% tax reduction with the CETC applied.
-Adding in an estimated annual cost of \$320 per year for private refuse collection, the Village property owner is projected to see a 16% reduction in local taxes and service costs without CETC and 19% with CETC applied.
-The TOV property owners will see a projected decrease of 1% without CETC or a 10% decrease with CETC applied - larger a reflection of the change in isolating fire protection costs and removing former Village facility costs from a townwide expense.
+Based on these figures, the former Village of Victory property owner is projected to see a 62% reduction in local taxes without the CETC incentive, and a 65% tax reduction with the CETC applied.
+Adding in an estimated annual cost of \$320 per year for private refuse collection, the Village property owner is projected to see a 25% reduction in local taxes and service costs without CETC and 28% with CETC applied.
+Conversely, the TOV property owners will see a projected increase of 8% without CETC or a 2% decrease with CETC applied.
 Property owners in the Village of Schuylerville are projected to see a 2% decrease without CETC and a 4% decrease with CETC applied.